 There is general acceptance of adjectives like beastly and catty, based ethologically on observed animal behavior, but how about fishy or foxy?
 I wonder if these terms are prone to different interpretations, which depend on subtle cultural understandings as well as linguistic evolution.

 I will readily admit to applying anthropomorphic attributes to my pets, like personality quirks or their supposed need to listen to me.
 But would I accept animal traits applied to me?
 Certainly I’d like to be recognized as eagle-eyed and swift-footed.
 I hope I am not hawk-faced, sheepish, or that I laugh like a hyena.
 I would, however, admit to applying these terms to other members of the human race, and like Durrell (My Family and Other Animals) I could probably think of apt examples.
-However, when I took an internet quiz on what animal my personality most resembles, I was appalled to be labeled a vulture!

 Yet why do we consider some animals better or more likeable than others?
 Vultures do a tremendous service for ecological balance and are very efficient at what they do.
 What, for example, do pandas do, but eat bamboo all day long?
 The link between us and the cute panda, biologists have observed, is based on their over-the-top infant-like appearance, or “supernormal stimulus” to humans (Alcock).